star-ripper/Aura/README.md

 # Aura Project
-The first step to our Aura hourney
+The first step to our Aura journey